 Now serving a parish of 15000 the congregation is younger than the average, lively and outward looking.
 Worship is centred on the Eucharist, where all who are baptised are welcome to receive communion.
 We are a member of the Inclusive Church network, believing that no-one should be discriminated against for any reason, and following Jesus' example of welcoming everyone, including those marginalised by society.
 Our Eco-Group has helped us achieve a Silver Award from Arocha, enabling us to be an Eco-Church.

-As lockdown restrictions lift, our Children's Church has resumed within the 1030 Sunday service, and we look forward to many other opportunities for children, young adults and adults to meet together.
+Our Children's Church meet during term time within the 1030 Sunday service, and we look forward to many other opportunities for children, young adults and adults to meet together.
 Social activities range from Scouts and Guides to a choir to a book group!

-We enjoy baptising a very large number of children and adults every year, and prospective brides and grooms are always made very welcome.
-These services can be booked with us at the church on a Sunday morning between 9 and 10 am (no appointment necessary).
-While we can't meet in person, please contact the Vicar, the Revd Carol Backhouse.
+We enjoy baptising a large number of children and adults every year, and prospective brides and grooms are always made very welcome.
+The church is also available for funeral services.
+These can be booked with us at the church on a Sunday morning between 9 and 10 am (no appointment necessary) or please contact the Vicar, the Revd Carol Backhouse.

 We worship God in the beauty of holiness and enjoy fellowship with each other.
 Visitors are always welcome.